How to Start a Small Business 101 — The Ultimate Guide

 Insurance for Small Businesses Employing W-2 Staff

-When you start to take on employees, you are legally required to purchase workers’ compensation insurance, unemployment insurance, and — depending on your business location — disability insurance.
+After starting your small business, you may eventually want to hire employees.
+When this happens, you are legally required to purchase workers’ compensation insurance, unemployment insurance, and — depending on your business location — disability insurance.
 Current states where disability insurance is a legal requirement include: California, Hawaii, New Jersey, New York, and Rhode Island.

 Workers’ compensation insurance is designed to provide wage replacement and medical and death benefits to employees who are injured or worse on the job.
 In exchange for these benefits, the employee gives up his or her rights to sue for liability leading to the accident.
 Your premium will reflect the type of business you operate and the average salary of your employees.
-Much like auto insurance, business owners with less experience tend to pay higher premiums.
+Much like auto insurance, business owners who are new to starting a small business or those with less experience tend to pay higher premiums.

 You’ll also want to evaluate your obligation to your employees’ health care provisions following the introduction of the Affordable Care Act, which mandates the responsibility for the cost of insuring full-time employees to businesses with 50 or more full-time, or full-time equivalent employees.
 It also provides generous tax credits to smaller businesses with 25 or less full-time equivalent employees.
 Need a little more help understanding how U.S. health insurance reform affects your business?
 Register for one of the SBA’s upcoming Affordable Care Act webinars.
 They also offer recordings of previous webinars in both English and Spanish for those who can’t make it to one of their live sessions.